myridia/CCVR/README.md

 ```

-## To make a binary release for linux or windows try
+## To make a binary release for linux or windows you can try
 ```console
 ./make_linux_binary.sh
 ./make_windows_binary.sh